 NORML literally has the power to enter into negotiations with the government because they do not want to glorify the cannabis industry as the best, or the biggest, or even turning it into activism.
 They simply want to turn it into something normal, a value that is perhaps missed in many other organizations of this kind.

 What has NORML achieved?

 It’s difficult to pinpoint the exact achievements of NORML, because the majority of their work has taken place through activism and lobbying.

 Petitions have been the main objective for NORML.
 As we discussed earlier in the article, the petition made to Obama was successful, not in that any solid change took place, but that it changed the opinion of some people.

 The main objective of NORML is to make cannabis normal in the eyes of the public, the media and the government.
 Perhaps the way NORML works is through the individual, opening their eyes to the possibility of cannabis legalization.

 At the end of the day, the public has a big say in matters like this, and the media is the biggest facilitator of public opinion.
 And without any doubt, NORML has had some media attention.

 The future of pot

-NORML sees a bright future for marijuana, even despite Donald Trump’s opinion about cannabis in the USA.
+NORML sees a bright future for weed, even despite Donald Trump’s opinion about cannabis in the USA.
 So much has been achieved in the last two decades that it’s likely the point is going to arrive where the federal government wants a slice of the pie.

 Essentially, too much movement has taken place for the USA to move backwards.
-As cannabis education continues and the public opinion changes, NORML really expects that using marijuana both medically and recreationally will become commonplace.
+As cannabis education continues and the public opinion changes, NORML really expects that using weed both medically and recreationally will become commonplace.